OS2offdig/governance_report_template/docs/Getting_started.md

 :loudspeaker: **Request a sandbox**

-> Request a sandbox repo in the os2 sandbox
+> Send os an [email](os2@os2.eu) and request a [OS2 Sandbox - GitHub](https://github.com/OS2sandbox/) repository and an onboarding session with OS2 where we set up repositories, automations, builds and etc. together based on our existing templates currently located in [OS2 – Offentligt Digitaliseringsfællesskab · GitHub](https://github.com/OS2offdig)
 >
-> Participate in setting up repository with documentation, automations, builds etc. using the os2 templates.
->
-> [OS2 Sandbox - GitHub](https://github.com/OS2sandbox/) - email: os2@os2.eu
+> email: os2@os2.eu

 :pencil: **Document user stories**